jbellogo/Notes/content/index.md

 > [!note] Note on Notes
-> I'm transcribing my computational mathematics notes compiled from my [[coursework]] at the University of Waterloo notes from .tex format, revisiting and reorganizing topics as I go.
-The notes are currently incomplete and primarily focus on [[Probability Theory]] and [[Options]], with [[Game Theory]],  [[Statistics]], and [[Enumeration]] coming soon.
-My goal is to consolidate all my math knowledge in [Obsidian](https://obsidian.md/), which will continue to grow over time.
-Also, If a link doesn’t work, it’s likely because I haven’t written anything for it yet.
-This is a work in progress.
+> These notes are intended as a personal reflection of my learning and therefore are a perpetual work in progress—they’ll never be finished.
+I'm in the process of transcribing my computational mathematics notes compiled from my [[coursework]] at the University of Waterloo, revisiting and reorganizing topics along the way.
+Right now, I'm working on [[Probability Theory]] and [[Options]], with [[Game Theory]],  [[Statistics]], and [[Enumeration]] coming up next.

 ## Why Obsidian?